 What do you do with all the manure?

-The manure is piled and composted.
+The manure is piled and hot composted.
 We return the nutrients it contains to the soil by spreading the composted manure in our orchard and in our vegetable plots.
 Don't worry--the manure is fully broken down and returns to fresh soil before we use it.

-Do you board horses?
+Do you board horses for others?

 Not currently.
 Right now we are a two-stall stable and plan to stay that way for some time.
 Dozer and Finnegan are all the horse we can handle at the moment!